 - Student assemblies: Student bullying and expectations about student behaviour will be discussed and information presented to promote a positive school culture where bullying is not accepted.
-PB4L announcements and recognition, Day for Daniel, Bullying No Way Day and the mantra is repeated 'I have the right to feel safe at all times' and the principal repeatedly asks for students to repeat 'what is my most important job', students reply 'to keep us safe'.
-Students reminded by all staff with their right to be safe is the responsibility to tell someone about it if they feel unsafe, we use the hand to display five people who they trust. - Staff communication and professional learning: Staff will be supported with professional learning that provides evidence-based ways to encourage and teach positive social and emotional wellbeing and discourage, prevent, identify, and respond effectively to student bullying behaviour.
-Staff completed online training in the pupil free days at the commencement of the year and a twilight meeting was dedicated to the Face-to-Face Student Protection Training. - School staff have access to foundational training about how to recognise and effectively respond to bullying, including cyberbullying. - New and casual staff will be informed about our school's approaches and strategies to prevent and respond to student bullying behaviour in the following ways. - Communication with parents: Our school will provide information to parents to help promote a positive school culture where bullying is not acceptable and to increase parent's understanding of how our school addresses all forms of bullying behaviour.
-Communication is shared with parents about our positive
+For example, use of GROW Matrix to teach expectations, Day for Daniel, Bullying No Way: National Week of Action. - Staff communication and professional learning: Staff will be supported with professional learning that provides evidence-based ways to encourage and teach positive social and emotional wellbeing and discourage, prevent, identify, and respond effectively to student bullying behaviour.
+Staff completed online training in the pupil free days at the commencement of the year and a twilight meeting was dedicated to the Face-to-Face Student Protection Training. - School staff have access to foundational training about how to recognise and effectively respond to bullying, including cyberbullying.
+Twice a year, classes participate in Feeling Safe lessons using Recognise, React, Report posters.

-- school culture, through newsletters and BCE Connect/Holy Spirit App and our P & F also have opportunities for parent education in this area. - Explicit promotion of social and emotional competencies among students: Every teacher refers to the personal and social capabilities continuum when examining data of students and when engaged in parent teacher meetings.
+- New and casual staff will be informed about our school's approaches and strategies to prevent and respond to student bullying behaviour through the induction process. - Communication with parents: Our school will provide information to parents to help promote a positive school culture where bullying is not acceptable and to increase parent's understanding of how our school addresses all forms of bullying behaviour.
+Communication is shared with parents about our positive school culture, through newsletters and BCE Connect, the Parent Portal and parent information night. - Explicit promotion of social and emotional competencies among students: Every teacher refers to the personal and social capabilities continuum when examining data of students and when engaged in parent teacher meetings.